srikanthchandra174/resume-analyzer/README.md

 An **AI-powered resume analysis backend** built with **Spring Boot 4** and **Java 21**.
 Upload a resume (PDF) and a job description, and the service uses Large Language Models via **Spring AI** (**DeepSeek**) to score the match, surface missing skills, suggest improvements, and generate interview questions — backed by **PostgreSQL** for storage and optional **Redis** caching.

-> A backend showcase of modern **AI-augmented Java development**: Spring AI, vector databases, and local LLM inference.
+> A backend showcase of modern **AI-augmented Java development** with Spring AI.

 ---

 ## Overview

 Resume Analyzer turns a resume + a target job description into structured, AI-generated insight.
-PDF text is extracted with Apache PDFBox, analysed by an LLM through Spring AI, embedded into a pgvector store for similarity search, and persisted in PostgreSQL.
-Redis caches results to avoid repeat inference.
+PDF text is extracted with Apache PDFBox, analysed by an LLM through Spring AI, and persisted in PostgreSQL.
+Redis optionally caches results to avoid repeat inference.

 ## Features